SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Impromptu debates
 Pretty straightforward.
 Especially good when there are like 2 people for a session.
-No prep time, the PM just starts yapping.
-(TH
+No prep time, the motion drops and the PM just starts yapping.
+(The LO technically gets 7 minutes prep time).
+For more people this format isn't as impactful because they don't feel the time crunch as much.
+Good way to keep you on your feet and make you better prepared for tourney time crunches.

   ## A few issues of sessions that persist